equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

 =================

 After preparing the Everest input files, this section presents the two main well trajectory configuration files in detail.
 File :file:`drogon_well_trajectory_tutorial.yml` defines the general Everest input, including the control variables.
-File :file:`drogon_trajectory_forward_model.yml` describes the well trajectory forward model.
+File :file:`drogon_trajectory_forward_model.yml` describes the well trajectory forward model input.
 The Everest control section in :file:`file:drogon_well_trajectory_tutorial.yml` defines the coordinates of the four production and two injection wells using three guide points ((:math:`P_1`), (:math:`P_2`), and (:math:`P_3`)).
 For a three-dimensional case, this results in 54 coordinates that are optimized.
 The controls section consists of the following keywords:

 .. admonition:: Go to